Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Steepest descent evaluation of

-Clearly, it is sensible to place the contour $C$ along the path of steepest descent through the saddle point and then to complete the circuit around the origin through regions where the modulus of the integrand is as small as possible.
-The contour integral can then be approximated by the contribution along the straight line parallel to the imaginary axis through $\phi_{0}=N_{0}.$ Writing $\phi_{0}=N_{0}+iy$ and with $\langle\phi\rangle_{\phi_{0}}=\phi_{0}F(\phi_{0})$ we have
+Clearly, it is sensible to place the contour $C$ along the path of steepest descent through the saddle point and then to complete the circuit around the origin through regions where the modulus of the integrand is small.
+The contour integral is approximated by the contribution along a line parallel to the imaginary axis through $\phi_{0}=N_{0}.$ Writing $\phi_{0}=N_{0}+iy$ we have